mateo-cogeanu/O--/README.md

 ```

 ## Musical Note
+First thing if you ant it to be easy use the music editor.

 making a musical note is not as simple as just `n C`, that would play the C note right? no. this is how

 ```rs